If you’re looking for specific nutrition facts for your custom Starbucks drink order, check out my Starbucks Nutrition Calculator!

 We could all use some delicious coffee in our lives.

-But if calories are a concern for you, don’t totally discount the add-ins.
-Even if it’s only 30-50 calories at a time, many of us are drinking Starbucks on a regular basis, so those unaccounted for calories can sneak up on you.
+But if calories are a concern for you, don’t totally discount the add-ons.
+Even if it’s only 30-50 calories at a time, many of us are drinking Starbucks on a regular basis, so those unaccounted-for calories can sneak up on us.